 She cried for almost a day and threw at me suggestions of inappropriate behaviour – which was absolutely astonishing a claim l thought!
 How can anyone possibly class another as unseemly with something like that?

-Perhaps l should have used less enthusiastic candour in my response about her bottom, but it is easy to say that now at 54 than it was when l was 39 when l firmly believed she wanted her husband to tell her the truth!
+Perhaps l should have used less enthusiastic candour in my response about her bottom, but it is easier to say that now at 56 than it was when l was 39 when l firmly believed she wanted her husband to tell her the truth!

-But of course that is how people are, they are at times overly sensitive to things they shouldn’t be.
-They have gotten used to people lying to them, of hearing half-truths and receiving lip service, and their ability to actually grasp the concept of the truth or the ‘social truth’ is not as active as it may have been years ago – similar to the term ‘gotten’.
+But of course that is how people are, they are at times overly sensitive to things that they shouldn’t be.
+They have gotten used to people lying to them, of hearing half-truths and receiving lip service, and their ability to actually grasp the concept of the truth or the ‘social truth’ is not as active as it may have been years ago.

 Appropriate and l have not always walked in hand harmoniously – at times we clash and conflict over what is deemed acceptable versus what is not becoming!
 At times even now, although not as much as l have got older and – wiser – l have been known to be considered to act in a profoundly extraordinary fashion with regards my actions.

 Personally l prefer to class myself as a human variant of WYSIWYG [What you see is what you get!].
 As l am not averse to advertising myself to the world in a brutally raw and uncompromising fashion.
 Some have referred to me as ‘Full on and in your face’ whilst others still simply have classed me as ‘Rude and tasteless!‘